DFinelli/othello/README.md

 # Othello

-This project was from my intensives foundation of CS course.
+This project was from fall 2018 (intensive foundations of CS).
 Currently there is no ai component, but player switches after each click.